Irish Name: Uíbh Fhailí- "The Children of Failge"

-The county of Offaly is situated in the center of the island.
+The county of Offaly is situated in the centre of the island.
 Although mostly made up of level plains and the Bog of Allen it rises to the rugged Slieve Bloom Mountains in the southeast.
 The River Shannon makes up the western border of the county and the Grand Canal crosses the width of the country.

 The county is replete with a rich and ancient heritage.
 Clonmacnoise, one of the most famous historical sites in Ireland, was founded 1,500 years ago.
-Plundered many times by raiders during its early years it grew into one of the most important centers of learning in the country and is the resting place of the last High King of Ireland.
-An excellent visitors center provides a wealth of information on this history of the site.
+Plundered many times by raiders during its early years it grew into one of the most important centres of learning in the country and is the resting place of the last High King of Ireland.
+An excellent visitors centre provides a wealth of information on this history of the site.

 The mountains in the southeast provide quality hill-walking through hills and valleys bursting with wildlife and bird watching is extremely popular in the county where river, mountain, forest and bog environment ensures an incredible variety of birds.
 The Shannon in the west is also convenient for cruising and angling.
 Long, lazy days spent anchored in the waters of the Shannon are one of the most relaxing ways to spend a summer day.

 The main Offaly towns of Tullamore and Birr are attractive places to visit with Tullamore home to the famous Tullamore Dew and Irish Mist whiskeys, and one of the best shopping locations in the midlands.
 Birr is a handsome Georgian town with the castle being one of the main attractions.